 Linoleum kitchen flooring

 Linoleum or lino may have had its heyday 50 years ago, but it’s making a comeback.
-The benefit is that it’s made from all-natural linseed oil, is environmentally friendly and really easy to look after.
+The benefit is that it’s made from all-natural linseed oil, so it’s environmentally friendly.
+And bonus, it’s really easy to look after.

 The downside is that lino flooring can be susceptible to water damage.
 Every-day wear and tear is fine, but a large spill of water or burst pipe could completely ruin your installation.
 For this reason, it’s important to invest in quality linoleum flooring.